 Age and health determine what your life insurance rate will be.
 Therefore, newlyweds who purchase policies early on can usually lock in an affordable premium for a few decades.
 Plus, take it from someone who was once a newlywed, life only gets busier from here.
 So being proactive and checking life insurance of your to-do list can have multiple benefits.

 To give you an idea of the price: Imagine you’re a newly married 28-year-old man in excellent health.
-If you wanted to purchase a 30-year, $500,000 term life insurance policy with Haven Life, it could cost around $33 per month.
+If you want to purchase a 30-year, $500,000 Haven Term life insurance policy, it could cost around $33 per month.

 That price increases to about $38 per month once you’re 35, and that’s also assuming you’re still in excellent health.
 While it’s not an astronomical difference, the reality is that health is not something you can ever take for granted.
 I was a newlywed at 28, and by the time I was 33, developed a condition that would have prevented me from qualifying for coverage.
 Acting swiftly helps ensure that your partner and young children are protected from the start.

 It’s worth noting that the policy you purchase now is not the amount of coverage you are stuck with for life.
 As you get older, your income likely increases as does the number of financial dependents (code word for “kids”) you have.
 It’s important to revisit your life insurance needs every few years, and if you find you’re underinsured, purchase another small policy to increase your coverage.